BartosStore/BartosStore.github.io/index.md

 ## Experience

-Passionate developer with (not strict) specialization in Javascript UI libraries and mobile apps.
+A passionate developer with (not strict) specialization in Javascript UI libraries and mobile apps.

-Person who knows culture in startup, small and big company and tried different planning strategies.
+A person who knows culture in startup, small and big company and tried different planning strategies.

 ### [Hanaboso s.r.o.](https://hanaboso.com/) 12/2019 - present